 In order to see which types of content and keywords your competitors are utilizing, you can manually take a look through their blog sections, or you can rely on some nifty tools to help do the hard work for you.

 Ahrefs is a great tool to help you do this, and if your budget doesn’t quite stretch to a full trial, it offers a free 14-day trial to get you well underway.
-Its built in content gap feature will immediately present you with some keywords and phrases you should be targeting with your content strategy moving forwards.
+Its built-in content gap feature will immediately present you with some keywords and phrases you should be targeting with your content strategy moving forward.

 Similarly, SEMRush will give you an excellent oversight for which types of keywords you’re doing well with, and which areas your competitors are dominating, allowing you to form clear gaps for your strategy moving forward.